Skip to main content

 9. Allowing time for swelling to settle

 Fluctuations in swelling can occur for several weeks.
 It can shift, reduce gradually, or feel different at various stages.
-These changes vary widely between individuals.
+Most swelling is resolved by 6 weeks and final results are generally seen at around 3 months post op.

 10. Attending follow-up appointments

-Surgeons, including Dr Sophie Ricketts and others practising as plastic surgeons in Melbourne, Victoria, use follow-up appointments to review healing and provide ongoing information that relates to your recovery process.
+Surgeons, including Dr Sophie Ricketts and others practising as plastic surgeons in Melbourne, Victoria, use follow-up appointments to review healing and provide written information that relates to your recovery process.